-If we decide to shrink the human species to 50cm our livestock needs will shrink with us.
-We’ll only consume about 2 to 5% of the food we consume today.
+If we decide to shrink the human species our livestock may need to shrink with us.
+We’ll only consume about 2 to 10% of the food we consume today.
 The meat of one chicken could easily feed 100 people and one egg alone would be enough to make an omelet for 25 to 30 people.
 Poultry/House is a research installation to investigate how this considerable drop in demand will affect the future farm and the relationship between livestock, city, consumer and producer.

-Poultry / House is part of Food Forward.
+Poultry / House was part of Food Forward.